 HIST 309 - Europe in the Age of Nationalism, 1850 to 1914 (3)

 This is an examination of the unification of Germany and Italy, the political institutions of the European nation-states, and the emergence of nationalism and imperialism.
+In Person, Hybrid, Online.

-Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107, or HIST 108; or consent of department chair.
+Prerequisite: Completion of at least 30 college credits or consent of department chair.

 Offered: As needed.